As Sally Struthers used to say, would you like to earn more money? Sure we all would.

 - Certified Field Associate – Mystery shop movie theaters!

-My best recommendation is to check book prices on BookScouter, which will check the selling price on 55 different vendors.
+Another site worth checking out is BookScouter, which will check the selling price on 55 different vendors.
 The list will include the offer price, how they pay (Paypal, check, etc.) as well as whether they pay for shipping and under what terms.
 If you have a lot of books to sell, they can search up to 3000 ISBNs in a single request if you upgrade to BookScouter Pro.
 There is also historical prices too in case you want to review trends.

 Bookscouter will give you Amazon.com's trade in value, where you mail Amazon the book and get a gift card, they will not give you the used selling price because it's hard to compare apples to oranges.
 You may be able to get more for your book by selling it as a used book on Amazon, so be sure to double check that price.
 As an example, the trade in value of a book I looked up was $7.87 but used copies were on sale for $19.87.